SHOPPING WITH THE FITTING ROOM

 - Can I drop in and browse?

 You are welcome to drop in and see us at either of our stores, 207 Fendalton Road and 360 Colombo Street.
 We have a beautiful shop area to browse as well as a large stock room with many other choices.
 However we do work by one-on-one fitting only, which means that our bras are often out the back and more swimwear and nightwear options too.
 This means that if we are booked up when you pop in, there may be a small wait or we may need to re-schedule your fitting for another time.
 We believe that it is important to be able to give you all our attention during your fitting, and we put aside at least 30 minutes for each new customer.
 For this reason, we still highly recommend an appointment.
 But if you happen to be in the area and just want to check us out, please do call in, we may have a space!
 We look forward to seeing you!

 - Where can I park?

 - What does a fitting involve?

-A fitting is not as daunting as it may sound!
+Fittings are free of charge and are not as daunting as they may sound!
 We recommend making an appointment to be sure we have a fitting room available when you come in, but you can also take your chances and just drop in.
 It works pretty much the same for both bras and swimwear.

 After a brief chat to check what styles you're looking for, and what bras you like, our fitter takes a quick measurement over your top as a starting point to get the right size.
 We go and get 2-3 bras for you to try, to get your size worked out, before we see what styles there are for you to choose from.